Ring Engineering RailPro Frequently Asked Questions

 Is RailPro DCC compatible?

-YES and NO. You can run RailPro locomotives on any manufacturers DCC system** using our HC-1 handheld controller.
-Our locomotive modules can use DCC as power source and respond to commands from RailPro controllers such as our HC-1 handheld controller with Direct Radio.
+YES and NO. You can run RailPro locomotives on any manufacturers DCC system** using our handheld controller.
+Our locomotive modules can use DCC as power source and respond to commands from RailPro controllers such as our handheld controller with Direct Radio.
 Further, our locomotive modules are electrically compatible with the DCC plug found in many locomotives to promote easy installation.
-However, our locomotive modules respond to RailPro Direct Radio commands only, they DO NOT respond to DCC commands, and cannot be controlled or setup with any DCC system.
-Our RailPro system does not control DCC products.
+Also our locomotive modules respond to both DCC commands and RailPro Direct Radio commands.
+So a RailPro locomotive can be controlled by typical DCC systems and by Radio control from RailPro controllers.
+Our RailPro controllers only control RailPro products and do not control DCC locomotives.

-Our RailPro system is more capable and can do things DCC systems cannot because of Direct Radio, and it is much simpler to use than any DCC offering.
+Our RailPro system is more capable and can do things DCC systems cannot because of Direct Radio, and it is much simpler to use than a typical DCC system.

 How does RailPro Compare to the typical DCC system?